Optimality of testing procedures for survival data: Planning a late-stage trial

-According to this definition of the null hypothesis, regardless of whether the model $p_\theta(x)$ is correct or not, when treatment has no effect the treatment assignments $a_1$, $\ldots$, $a_n$ provide no information about the follow-up times $t$ and censoring indicators $d$.
+According to the definition of the null hypothesis, when the experimental treatment has no effects -- regardless of whether the model $p_\theta(x)$ is correct or not -- the treatment assignments $a_1$, $\ldots$, $a_n$ do not provide information about the follow-up times $t$ and censoring indicators $d$.
 Hence, the distribution of the data does not change if these are arbitrarily permuted \citep{Fisher1935, Dawid1988, Good2006, Pesarin2010}.

-This definition covers distributions in which the observations $(t_1,d_1,a_1),\ldots,(t_n,d_n,a_n)$ from individual patients cannot be considered independent and identically distributed.
-For example, this may happen when recruiters selectively enroll patients in the trial based on interim analyses or results from other studies published during the enrollment period, or when treatment effects are confounded by trends in latent covariates, amendments of inclusion-exclusion criteria, and improvements in adjuvant therapies \citep{Tamm2014}.
-In such cases, if treatment has no effects, $p(x)$ should still remain invariant if the treatment arm indicators are permuted.
+This definition of $H_0$ covers distributions $P(x)$ for which $(t_1,d_1,a_1),\ldots,(t_n,d_n,a_n)$ - the observations from individual patients - are not independent and identically distributed.
+This may happen when investigators selectively enroll patients based on interim analyses or results from other studies published during the enrollment period.
+Additional examples include amendments of inclusion-exclusion criteria, or improvements of adjuvant therapies \citep{Tamm2014}.
+In these cases, if the experimental treatment has no effects, $P(x)$ remains invariant when the indicators of the assigned arms are permuted.